-Measurable Goal(s): -Review revise and accept SMPP template language related to this provision by end of year 12.
+Measurable Goal(s): -Review revise and accept SMPP template language related to this provision by end of year 14.

-The salt storage shed was completed in Year 11 which is a contained storage and is sloped inward so no leaching occurs.
-The Village has a Brush Pick Up Program to collect branches and bush trimmings only.
+The Villages salt storage shed was completed in year 11 which is a contained storage and is sloped inward so no leaching occurs.
+The Village has a Brush Pick-Up Program to collect branches and bush trimmings only.
 The trimmings are chipped and used for local businesses and residents for mulch.
-Our contract with Waste Management allows homeowners to contract with WM for landscape waste.
-The Village conducts street sweeping 3 times a year and Vactor the streets as well.
+Our contract with Waste Management allows homeowners to contract with them for landscape waste pick up.
+The Village conducts street sweeping three times per year and vacuums the streets as well.